lawalletio/test-environment/README.md

 ## Setup

 0. Install [docker](https://docs.docker.com/engine/install/) and [docker-compose](https://docs.docker.com/compose/install/).
-1. Copy the `.env.example` file `.env`.
+1. Run the `./gen_env` script to generate the `.env` file with keys and secrets.
-2. Complete the environment variables therein.
+2. Complete the missing environment variables in `.env`.
 3. Run the following command: `docker compose up`